osuAkatsuki/bancho.py/CONTRIBUTING.md

-# Contributing to Gulag
+# Contributing to gulag

 :+1::tada: Thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Gulag.
+The following is a set of guidelines for contributing to gulag.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this file in a pull request!

 #### Table of Contents